AltPerson/Farang-E-Commerce/README.md

 <h2>About the project</h2>

+<h3>DISCLAIMER: THIS IS FAKE WEBSITE CREATED ONLY IN STUDY PURPOSES ORIGINAL WEBSITE WAS USED AS REFERENCE.</h3>
 <p>This is a Farang e-commerce website.
 This website was created as pet-project, as reference was using <a href='https://teamfarang.com'>original website of Team Farang</a>.
 The website has a convenient and clear design, which will allow you to feel the experience of buying goods more easily.
-DISCLAIMER: THIS IS FAKE WEBSITE CREATED ONLY IN STUDY PURPOSES ORIGINAL WEBSITE WAS USED AS REFERENCE.
 </p>

 👉 Live Demo: <a href='https://farang-e-commerce.netlify.app/'>Farang E-Commerce Demo</a>